 What he wrote in his diary was, “…Many years ago, it was a late night, and a few friends showed up and sat at a table.
 They were very hungry, but I had run out of everything, so I told them I couldn’t prepare anything, I was so sorry, but they insisted.”
 One friend said, “Sandro, it is very late, we can’t go anywhere else; we are very hungry, so prepare any puttanata.”
 In Italian, this means garbage or something worthless and resembles the word, puttana or whore.
 What resulted from this very crude word was this infamous but delicious dish.

 What is puttanesca sauce made of?

-Which are the best olive for puttanesca?
+Which is the best olive for puttanesca?

 Italian pasta puttanesca: the ultimate recipe

 - 6-8 anchovy fillets (to taste)

-- 1 clove garlic
+- 1 clove of garlic

-- parsley (extra)
+- a spring of fresh parsley (extra)